 Midsummers Eve is the evening of herbs.
 Healing herbs and flowers gathered on this night are considered to be especially potent.
 Traditionally, Nettle, St John’s Wort, Lavender and Burdock were gathered this eve, they were hung on doors, windows and around the house for protection and good luck.
 Medicinal herbs, harvested at their peak potency were dried and stored for winter use.

 The sun is the central theme in all of the Wheel of the Year festivals and bonfires are of huge importance – thought to possess great power, these fires offered strength to the sun, which in return would bring an abundant harvest and prosperity to the community.
 In Cornwall, up until the mid 18th century, the number of fires seen from any given point was used as a form of divination and used to read the future.
 To this day, the night after the Summer Solstice in Cornwall, fire beacons blaze forth from hilltops from Land’s End all the way to the Cornish/Devon border.
-These bonfires are a celebration of summer and the sun being at its strongest, a ceremony spoken in Cornish still takes place in Kit Hill on the Devon border.
-It climaxes with the “Lady of the Flowers” casting a garland into the flames comprised of good herbs (medicinal) and bad herbs, (thought to be poisonous).
+These bonfires are a celebration of summer and of the sun being at its strongest - a ceremony spoken in Cornish still takes place in Kit Hill on the Devon border.

 In ancient Europe, the festival involved rolling giant wheels lit on fire into bodies of water to symbolize the balance between fire and water.
 Water was also seen as an important aspect of the Summer Solstice – people would bathe in water flowing towards the rising sun as it climbed the midsummer morning sky - this was believed to bring cleansing, healing and protection.
 The midsummer morning dew was thought to bestow health on those who drunk it and beauty to those who bathed their face in it.